official-stockfish/Stockfish/README.md

 using it as the starting point for a software project of your own.

-The only real limitation is that whenever you distribute Stockfish in some way, you MUST always include the full source code, or a pointer to where the source code can be found, to generate the exact binary you are distributing.
-If you make any changes to the source code, these changes must also be made available under the GPL.
+The only real limitation is that whenever you distribute Stockfish in some way, you MUST always include the license, the full source code, or a pointer to where the source code can be found, to generate the exact binary you are distributing.
+If you make any changes to the source code, these changes must also be made available under the GPL v3.

 For full details, read the copy of the GPL v3 found in the file named [*Copying.txt*](https://github.com/official-stockfish/Stockfish/blob/master/Copying.txt).